piersy/debian-setup-steps/README.md

 Add key to github.

-Run the following, this installs useful packages and configures zsh and nvim.
+Run the following, setting the user email to use for git global config.
+(Note email parameterisation as yet untested) This installs useful packages and configures zsh and nvim.

 ```
 bash -c "$(
+	GIT_USER_EMAIL=<email_for_git_user> ; \
 	wget --quiet --output-document - \
 	https://raw.githubusercontent.com/piersy/debian-setup-steps/master/dev_env_setup.sh \
 	)"